MikaelFilo/mikaelfilo-transactions/README.md

 # mikaelfilo-transactions Project

-A simple website to execute some transaction between 4 accounts 💱
+Website to execute some transactions between 4 accounts 💱

 You can also request a loan or close your accounts.